SmartThingsCommunity/smartthings-cli/packages/cli/README.md

    using `--output` with a different extension.
 1. Command line flags must go after the command.
 Use `smartthings command -f flag` instead of `smartthings -f flag command`.
+1. You can [open an issue](https://github.com/SmartThingsCommunity/smartthings-cli/issues/new/choose) to report a bug or ask a question.

 # Commands